foodfight/foodfight.github.com/source/_posts/2015-01-29-complexity-theory-and-cynefin.markdown

 Join us as we discuss Complexity Theory and Cynefin.
 This [twitter thread](https://twitter.com/benr/status/555825719750565888) is the inspiration for this show.

-Questions or comments for our panel?
-Tweet them to us [@foodfightshow](http://twitter.com/foodfightshow) or join us in IRC #foodfightshow on freenode.

 # Watch Now

 <iframe width="420" height="315" src="http://www.youtube.com/embed/volOVffj-nE" frameborder="0" allowfullscreen></iframe>